pingswept/me30-website/content/logistics/projects.md

 Check the datasheets for the components to see which pin is the input pin, which is the output pin, and which should connect to ground.

+If you feel like you understand this project pretty well, or if you've made a basic circuitboard before, you could try adding additional features.
+Look at the open source [Ant breadboard power supply](https://www.crowdsupply.com/digital-cool/ant-bbps) for inspiration.
+The [schematics are available](https://gitlab.com/DigitalUncool/ant/-/blob/main/Hardware) if you're curious about the details.

 ### P1 prototype: what you should do before class #3 (before Tues., 9/13)